RUG KNOWLEDGE: CARE AND MAINTENANCE

 SPILLS AND STAINS

-It’s bound to happen, but the qualities of the wool will help protect the rug from spills.
-It is imperative, however, that you remove spills as quickly as possible.
-Scoop or scrape off solid stains with a dull instrument.
-Blot up excess liquid with paper towels.
-Club soda is always good to have on hand.
 If applied immediately, club soda is very effective on most stains.
 The bubbles in it dilute and lift the stain.
-Begin by lightly dampening a white cloth with club soda and gently messaging the stained area.
+Lightly dampen a white cloth with club soda and gently messaging the stained area.
 Clean any stain from the outer edges inward to avoid spreading the stain.
 Then blot up any remaining excess liquid and elevate the dampened spot to allow air circulation.
 Finally, brush the pile with a soft brush to give the fibers a lift.

 Once rolled, wrap the rug in sturdy, water-resistant paper.
 Use paper that will also resist tearing and/or puncturing.
 Avoid using plastic.
 Store the rug in a cool, dry, well–ventilated area.
 It is also recommended to open your rug once a year to inspect and vacuum it.